 To stress this point: If you make this block, then make a fitting toile, and it fits well, you cannot then create patterns with low necklines and cutaway arms using this block and expect it to fit.
 The garment will gape in the armhole and the neckline.
 When making the Sleeveless Block, you determine how much gaping there will be through a toile fitting, and make the necessary markings on the block so that when you want to create cutaway arms and low necklines, you have the necessary information marked on your block to make the adjustments.

-At the very bottom of each of the instructions pages (i.e. at the bottom of the Instructions Pages) you can download the step-by-step instructions that appear on the website, but in a more print-friendly booklet (PDF).
+At the very bottom of each of the instructions pages (i.e. at the bottom of the Instructions Pages) for a small fee you can download the step-by-step instructions that appear on the website, but in a more print-friendly booklet (PDF).
 The graphics will have better resolution and it will print on fewer pages.
 There are also some additional downloads: a condensed version of the step-by-step instructions, and a one-page outline.
 The content of these two files (the condensed and outline) are not found on the website.